sudhanshu00011/Simon-Say-Game/README.md

 # Simon Says Game
-I have made one of the most popular Simon Says Game with the use of frontend only till now .
+I have made one of the most popular Simon Says Game with the use of frontend only till now.
+Simon is a memory-based electronic game with four colored buttons (Red, Blue, Green, Yellow).
+The game lights up a sequence of colors, and the player must repeat the sequence exactly in the same order.
+With each round, the sequence gets longer by one color.
+If the player presses a wrong color or gets the sequence wrong, the game ends.